Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/canvas-shader.md

 ### Vertex Context

 The Vertex context represents the vertex stage of this shader.
 Unity executes any block you connect to this context in the vertex function of this shader.
-For more information, see Master Stack.
+For more information, refer to [Master Stack](https://docs.unity3d.com/Packages/com.unity.shadergraph@17.0/manual/Master-Stack.html).

 Vertex blocks are not compatible with the Canvas Master Stack.